-To learn more about LASIK, please call or email Bochner Eye Institute today.
+To learn more about cataracts, please call or email Bochner Eye Institute today.

 Cataracts are a nearly unavoidable part of getting older.
 A cataract is a clouding of the eye’s lens that occurs when the proteins that make up the lens clump together.
 In the early stages of a cataract, it may have little effect on vision.
 But as a cataract progresses, the visual effects will become nearly impossible to ignore.